How much deposit do I need for a house?

-Because of coronavirus, most mortgage lenders want a deposit of at least 10% right now.
+Coronavirus has led to most lenders only accepting deposits of at least 10%.
 If you have a deposit of 5% you may find it very hard to get a mortgage.

 With some government schemes, such as Right to Buy, you may not need to save a deposit.
-This is because the discount offered by the scheme could be used to cover the deposit.
+This is because you could use the discount offered by the scheme to cover the deposit.

-With any 100% mortgage you can also avoid a deposit - however there are downsides to this.
-See our section on ‘Can I get a mortgage with no deposit?’ for the details.
+With any 100% mortgage you can also avoid a deposit.
+This can be negative, learn how to get a mortgage with no deposit.

 How to save for a house deposit

-Before you begin saving for a deposit, it’s helpful to think about a few things first.
+Before you begin saving for a deposit, think about:

 how much you can save each month